sylvaindecout/sylvaindecout.github.io/_pages/featured.md

 ## Conferences

+### 2024 - BreizhCamp Rennes 🇫🇷

+As time goes by, most applications tend to grow heavier and heavier, until they become too expensive to maintain.

+Thankfully, DDD happens to include a whole section, often overlooked, called "Supple Design".
+It provides techniques to reach for a design that can easily adapt to future needs.
+To put it simply: code that is -and will remain- a pleasure to work with.

+Are these techniques from 20 years ago still relevant?
+How do they articulate with other concepts that have appeared since then?
+In order to answer these questions, let us review each of the principles of Supple Design, illustrate them in a live coding session, and see how they make sense as a whole.

+{% include video provider="youtube" id="ZEcJEhgoi1E" %}

 ### 2022 - BreizhCamp Rennes 🇫🇷

 Service Mesh is a concept that has been trending for a few years now, and for good reason, as it brings great benefits to microservice architectures...